14 Things to Do If Someone You Live With Has COVID-19

 For more than 100 years, nurses and other health care workers have followed basic steps to take care of people with contagious diseases, while protecting themselves from infections.

-If someone you live with has COVID-19 symptoms but isn’t sick enough to need a hospital, now it’s your turn to provide “supportive care” while protecting your health.
+If someone you live with has COVID-19 symptoms but isn’t sick enough to need a hospital, or even if they have tested positive on a PCR test and have no symptoms, now it’s your turn to provide “supportive care” while protecting your health.

 Here are 14 ways how:

-1. Pick a ‘sick room’: The sick person should stay in a bedroom with a door if at all possible, and not come out except to go to the bathroom.
+1. Pick a ‘sick room’ for them to isolate in: The sick person should stay in a bedroom with a door if at all possible, and not come out except to go to the bathroom.
 No one else should spend time in that room more than absolutely necessary.
 Children and pets should stay out.
 Keep a window open in the sick room if possible, to keep air circulating.
 Provide tissues.

 If you don’t have more than one bedroom, give them the bedroom, and you can sleep on the couch or other temporary spot like an inflatable mattress, so you can still use the living room, kitchen and other spaces while they stay in their room.

 2. Pick a ‘sick bathroom’: If you have two bathrooms, make one of them the sick person’s bathroom, and don’t let anyone else use it.
-If you don’t have two, you’re going to have to clean every surface they touch after they go to the bathroom, so it’s clean when you or other people you live with need to use it. (see cleaning tips below.)
+If you don’t have two, open windows, run the ventilation fan if you have one, and clean every surface they touch after they go to the bathroom, so it’s clean when you or other people you live with need to use it. (see cleaning tips below.)
 And don’t share water cups.

 3. Help them track their symptoms: Have them take their temperature several times a day, without getting close to them.
 Write down the readings, and note when new symptoms occur.